Our passionate, highly experienced academic team provide an exceptional student learning experience, and ongoing course support.

-Paula is an ION trained Nutritional Therapist with over ten year's clinical experience.
-Paula has a special interest in digestive health, autoimmunity and addiction and runs workshops and corporate sessions in addition to working one to one.
-Since 2005 Paula has also been lecturing and supervising students on the ION diploma course and currently holds the position of ‘Head of Diploma Courses’.
+An ION trained Nutritional Therapist with over ten year's clinical experience.
+Paula has a special interest in digestive health and autoimmunity and runs workshops and corporate sessions in addition to working one to one.

-In 2014 Paula trained as a BANT accredited clinical supervisor and now runs regular supervision groups for qualified nutritional therapists.
-More recently Paula was offered a position as an assessor for the Nutritional Therapy Education Commission and is part of their accreditation panel ensuring that educational standards are upheld within the industry.
+Paula has previously worked as a BANT accredited clinical supervisor and is also an assessor for the Nutritional Therapy Education Commission ensuring that educational standards are upheld within the Nutritional Therapy sector.

-BA Hons (Social Science with Science); PGCE; PGDip Psychol; MSc Health Psychology; CNHC, CThA, BHMA, RSM, MBPsS
+MSc Health Psychology; BA Hons (Social Science with Science); PGCE; PGDip Psychol; CNHC, CThA, RSM, MBPsS

-Natascha is Head of the Nutritional Therapy Science Access Course and a Senior Lecturer, teaching Biology, Anatomy and Physiology; and a practicing Naturopath.
-Born in South Africa, Natascha’s passion to practice CAM was driven by both personal experience of managing her own health, and working with acute/chronic illness.
+Natascha is Head of the Nutritional Therapy Science Access Course and the NTDC Year 1 Leader.
+As a Senior Lecturer, Natascha teaches Human Biology and Health Psychology.
+She also delivers short courses on Behavior Change and has been in clinical practice, as a Naturopath, since 1995.
+Natascha’s passion to practice CAM was driven by personal experience of managing her own health, and working with acute/chronic illness.

 DipION, mBaNT, CNHC, Registered NT